clappr/clappr/README.md

 `yarn start`

 This command will start an HTTP Server on port 8080.
 You can check a sample page with Clappr-core using the HlsjsPlayback on http://localhost:8080/

+## Release

+To release a new version, first create a new tag by running:

+`npm version [patch | minor | major]`

+Choose between `patch`, `minor`, or `major` according to the changes for the new version.

+After that, publish the new version to NPM by running:

+`npm publish`

+Check the new version on [npmjs @clappr/hlsjs-playback](https://www.npmjs.com/package/@clappr/hlsjs-playback).